DeveloperMelanie/simpler-code/content/pages/buyers-privacy-policy/privacy-policy.md

   **17. Where can you go to check if your rights have been respected?**

-  If you do not receive a response within the stipulated deadline (one month with - subject to extension - two months) or the response you receive is unsatisfactory or the issue has not been resolved, you can lodge a complaint with the Information Commissioner’s Office ([www.ico.org.uk](https://www.ico.org.uk/)) or the data protection supervisory authority in the country in which you live or work where you think we have infringed data protection laws.
+  If you do not receive a response within the stipulated deadline (one month with - subject to extension - two months) or the response you receive is unsatisfactory or the issue has not been resolved, you can lodge a complaint with the Information Commissioner’s Office (<span class="no-decoration">[www.ico.org.uk](https://www.ico.org.uk/)</span>) or the data protection supervisory authority in the country in which you live or work where you think we have infringed data protection laws.

   **18. How will you be notified of any changes to this Policy?**